Savannah DeMelo: International career

 DeMelo delayed her start at USC to play for the United States in the 2016 U-20 Women's World Cup.
 She also played in the 2018 U-20 Women's World Cup, scoring four goals, and helped the U.S. win the 2015 CONCACAF Women's U-20 Championship in Honduras.

 In September and October 2022, DeMelo received her first call-ups to the U.S. senior national team for friendlies against Nigeria, England, and Spain, but did not see any playing time.

 On June 21, 2023, DeMelo was named to the U.S. squad for the 2023 FIFA Women's World Cup in Australia and New Zealand, becoming the third player to ever make a U.S. World Cup roster without previously earning a cap.
 She received her first cap coming on as a second half sub during the team's send-off match against Wales.
 At the World Cup, DeMelo was in the starting lineup for the team's first two group stage matches, a 3–0 win against Vietnam and a 1–1 tie to the Netherlands.

+Personal life

+DeMelo is engaged to Louisville City FC defender Kyle Adams.

+In 2025, DeMelo shared that she had been diagnosed with Graves' disease and hyperthyroidism near the end of the 2024 NWSL season.

+On September 15, 2026, DeMelo sued UofL Health and two physicians for allegedly failing to diagnose a severe heart condition, which lead to her suffering a cardiac arrest during a match in September 2025.